luisDVA/SturniraMacroecology/README.md

 LMM scripts using spatial clusters instead of localities to define allopatry/sympatry.

+---

-> SuppTables.Rmd will run the necessary analyses and create a binary output file with supplementary tables S1-S4 and figures S1 and S2.
+> SuppTables.Rmd will run the necessary analyses and create a binary output file with Supplementary Data S1-S8.